CLIUtils/CLI11/README.md

 example.
 This also works for short form options `"-f,!-n"` or `"-f,-n{false}"` If `variable_to_bind_to` is anything but an integer value the default behavior is to take the last value given, while if `variable_to_bind_to` is an integer type the behavior will be to sum all the given arguments and return the result.
 This can be modified if needed by changing the `multi_option_policy` on each flag (this is not inherited).
-The default value can be any value For example if you wished to define a numerical flag
+The default value can be any value.
+For example if you wished to define a numerical flag
 ```cpp
 app.add_flag("-1{1},-2{2},-3{3}",result,"numerical flag") // 🚧
 ```